 - Your bra feels tight: A properly-fitted bra is essential for comfort and breast health.
 If your bras feel tight, consider getting a few maternity or nursing bras.

 - You can’t button your button-down shirts anymore: You could potentially get away with wearing these longer if you wore another shirt underneath and left it open.

 - You’re starting to feel bloated: This happened to me early on.
 That’s when I would do the hair-tie trick with my pants.

 Is shopping your Achilles heel?
 If you dread the idea of shopping for clothing you’ll end up packing away in a few months, don’t fret.
 I have a few suggestions for you.

-These pieces are extremely versatile and may be worn far beyond pregnancy.
-And to be honest, you’ll probably be wearing your maternity clothes for the first few months after baby arrives anyhow.
+These pieces are highly versatile, and you can wear them far beyond pregnancy.
+You’ll probably be wearing your maternity clothes for the first few months after the baby arrives anyhow.

-- Maxi skirts and dresses: These are stretchier and roomier than most other styles and typically provide a good level of coverage.
+- Maxi skirts and dresses: These are stretchier and roomier than most other styles and typically provide good coverage.
 They’re usually flowy and adjustable, better for the warmer months.
 Some may even come with a breastfeeding-friendly top portion to suit you when your baby arrives.

-- Flowy tops: You’ll find most maternity tops are on the loose side around the belly, anyway.
-If you invest in a few plain pieces, like black, white, and grey, they can pair well with many outfit choices.
+- Flowy tops: Most maternity tops are on the loose side around the belly.
+If you invest in a few neutral-colored pieces, like black, white, and grey, you can pair them with many outfit choices.
 Often, they’ll have an empire waist to add shape and accentuate your growing bump.

 - Maternity jeans or overalls: There are two main style options here.
-Some come with a belly band and others have elastic panels incorporated on the sides.
-Both are effective, but I personally like the elastic sides better — they’re more subtle and can be easily used after your baby is born.
+Some come with a belly band, and others have elastic panels incorporated on the sides.
+Both are effective, but I personally like the elastic sides better — they’re more subtle, and you can still use them after your baby is born.